Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Methodology

 \subsection{Threat Model}

 RLAA is designed to defend against two distinct adversaries in the text anonymization task:

 \textbf{Semi-honest Service Provider ($\mathcal{A}_{serv}$).} This adversary represents a third-party entity that hosts remote LLM services.
 It causes the privacy paradox: to utilize superior anonymizers, users must first transmit raw sensitive text $x^{ori}$ to the provider.
 This transmission exposes users to risks such as unauthorized data retention for model training or commercial profiling \cite{smith2023identifying}.
-Distinct from probable inference attacks, we characterize this threat as a deterministic data exposure, where $\mathcal{A}_{serv}$ gains full access to $x^{ori}$ immediately upon submission.
+Distinct from probable inference attacks, we characterize this threat as a deterministic data exposure, where $\mathcal{A}_{serv}$ gains full access to $x^{ori}$ upon submission.

 \textbf{Re-identification Adversary ($\mathcal{A}_{re-id}$).} This adversary represents any entity with access to the anonymized output $x^{ano}$.
-We assume $\mathcal{A}_{re-id}$ employs a powerful LLM $\mathcal{M}_{atk}$ (\textit{e.g.}, DeepSeek-V3.2-Exp in our study) to infer PII.
-Given an attack prompt $P$, the adversary's goal is to maximize the accuracy of the inferred attribute-value tuples $\{(a_j, v_j)\}$, where $a_j$ denotes a specific private attribute category (\textit{e.g.}, location) and $v_j$ represents its corresponding inferred value (\textit{e.g.}, "Paris, France"):
+We assume $\mathcal{A}_{re-id}$ employs a powerful LLM $\mathcal{M}_{atk}$ (\textit{e.g.}, DeepSeek-V3.2-Exp in our evaluation) to infer PII.
+The adversary's goal is to maximize the accuracy of the inferred attribute-value tuples $\{(a_j, v_j)\}$, where $a_j$ denotes a specific private attribute category (\textit{e.g.}, location) and $v_j$ represents its corresponding inferred value (\textit{e.g.}, "Paris, France"):